open-resources/physics_bank/content/public/006.Force/Newton's Third Law/Ironclad_Beetle/ironclad_beetle_mcq.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Force on Ironclad Beetle
-    f: 38
+      f: 98
       part1:
         ans1:
           value: the beetle will exert a force of 9.5 x 10$^{-4}$ $N$ on your thumb.
         ans2:
           value: the beetle will exert a force of 3.8 x 10$^{-3}$ $N$ on your thumb.
         ans3:
           value: the beetle will be crushed between your thumb and forefinger.
         ans4:
           value: the beetle will exert a force of 149 $N$ back on your thumb.
         ans5:
-        value: The beetle will exert a force of 38 $N$ back on your thumb.
+          value: The beetle will exert a force of 98 $N$ back on your thumb.
 ---
 # {{ params.vars.title }}
 The 2 $cm$ long diabolical ironclad beetle is reported to survive forces as high as 149 $N$, roughly 39000 times its body weight ([here's the reference](https://www.nature.com/articles/s41586-020-2813-8) if you don't believe us)!